CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_18_session_9/readme.md

 }
 ```

-Reload the webpage.
+Now reload the webpage.
 What happens?

 ###Some colours to try
 AliceBlue